 The final piece of all this is something I mentioned in my last post: Forgiveness.
 I am honing in on this one the closer I get to my goal.
 Less energy judging, more energy given to redirecting and focusing my head and heart on moving forward.
 I fall, I get back up.
 One foot in front of the other.

-Wishing you a wonderful end to 2016 and a beautiful beginning of a new year.
-In the new year may you discover the strength and support to believe what’s truly possible for you.
+Wishing you a wonderful journey.
+May you discover the strength and support to believe what’s truly possible for you.
 Because, it is.